NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Isaiah Simmons, OLB, Clemson

 Some assume the Lions would possibly contemplate drafting Tua Tagovailoa as Matthew Stafford’s near-future successor, and much more really feel they’re positioned to commerce again.
-Ought to they hold this decide and go non-QB, Matt Patricia and Bob Quinn, with a win-now ultimatum, want to think about the very best defensive participant out there to ship probably the most rapid influence.
-Detroit can also contemplate cornerback and defensive position right here, but it surely did have atrocious linebacker play final season.
-Simmons was all around the subject always in school with nice pace and vary at 6-3, 238 kilos, and he can also get to the quarterback.
+Ought to they hold this decide and go non-QB, Matt Patricia and Bob Quinn, with a win-now ultimatum, want to think about the very best defensive participant accessible to ship essentially the most instant impression.
+Detroit can also contemplate cornerback and defensive position right here, nevertheless it did have atrocious linebacker play final season.
+Simmons was everywhere in the subject always in school with nice pace and vary at 6-3, 238 kilos, and he can also get to the quarterback.
 He posted 104 tackles, 7 sacks, 16.5 tackles for loss and three interceptions in 15 video games final season.

 4. New York Giants (4-12)